NHL on NBC: 2006–07 schedule (all regional games)

-The 2007 Stanley Cup Finals was also notable for its exceptionally poor television ratings in the United States.
+The 2007 Stanley Cup Final was also notable for its exceptionally poor television ratings in the United States.
 Games one and two were carried by cable channel Versus, then a new and little-known player on the sports television scene.
 Game one produced a 0.5 national rating or 523,000 households.
 It was the 58th best-rated program of that day.
 Game two produced a 0.4 national rating or 446,000 households, lower than the 2006 WNBA All-Star Game on ESPN, which drew 447,000 households.
 It was the 74th best-rated program of that day.

 The move to NBC did little to compensate for the series' limited drawing power.
 A perennial last among the Big Four American television networks, NBC was at the time going through an intense period of ratings turmoil, setting lowest rated week records in several viewing categories over the course of Spring 2007.

 Game three's coverage on NBC garnered a mere 1.1 rating (approximately 1,205,600 households), making it the lowest-rated prime-time broadcast in NBC's history.
 For comparison, game six of the NBA Eastern Conference Finals, broadcast opposite game three on cable channel TNT, achieved a 5.3 rating, approximately 5,808,800 households.
 Game four achieved a 1.9 rating (approximately 2,082,400 households), down 5% from game four the previous year.
 Game five received slightly less, 1.8 (approximately 1,972,800 households).
 As a whole, NBC's ratings for the championship series were down 20% from the previous season, making it the least watched final in the United States.

 At the time, Versus was only available to 50% of cable-equipped homes in the Los Angeles area, which hurt the buzz around the Ducks' playoff run in a traditionally crowded sports and entertainment market.
 Versus was the fifth-most watched cable network in the Los Angeles market for game one, good only for a 1.7 local rating.

 Local numbers did improve as the series moved to NBC.
 The Cup-clinching game five drew a 6.0 and a 12 share for an average audience of 496,000 viewers in the Los Angeles market, twice larger than a high-profile regular season game between baseball's Los Angeles Dodgers and San Diego Padres on KCAL 9 (3.0/5, 218,000 viewers).
 This symbolic, if short-lived, victory against one of the region's flagship teams allowed the Ducks to close the series on a relatively high note, with the Los Angeles Times Larry Stewart calling their final ratings performance "pretty good".